|

 The Ginger Cat Bed & Breakfast has been 'a long time coming.'

-It's named after one of my cats, Wally, who is my most recent adoption.
-He came here as a foster kitten and won me and my other cats over with his sweet personality and zest for life.
-He loves everyone and is very happy when company comes to visit so I know that he'll be in heaven once the B&B officially opens.
+It's named after one of my cats, Wally, Wallywho came here as a foster kitten and won me and my other cats over with his sweet personality and zest for life.

 When the technical bubble burst, I was one of the ones laid off and this allowed me to reassess what I wanted to do in life.